JeffersonLab/clas12-qadb/README.md

 * see `src/examples/chargeSum.groovy` or `srcC/examples/chargeSum.cpp` for
   usage example in an analysis event loop
-  * call `QADB::AccumulateCharge()` within your event loop, after your QA cuts are satsified; the QADB instance will keep track of the accumulated charge you analyzed (accumulation performed per DST file)
+  * call `QADB::AccumulateCharge()` within your event loop, after your QA cuts are satisfied; the QADB instance will keep track of the accumulated charge you analyzed (accumulation performed per DST file)
   * at the end of your event loop, the total accumulated charge you analyzed is given by `QADB::getAccumulatedCharge()`
-* note: we find some evidence that the charge from file to file may slightly overlap, or there may be gaps in the accumulated charge between each file; the former leads to a slight overcounting and the latter leads to a slight undercounting
+* note: for Pass 1 QA results, we find some evidence that the charge from file to file may slightly overlap, or there may be gaps in the accumulated charge between each file; the former leads to a slight over-counting and the latter leads to a slight under-counting
   * for RGK, we find the correction to this issue would be very small (no more than the order of 0.1%)
   * corrections of this issue are therefore not applied